 (Offered as ENGL 373 and FAMS 353) U.S. film in the 1970s was evident of tremendous aesthetic and economic innovation.
 Rife with but not limited to conspiracy, disaster, love and war, 1970s popular films range from the counter-cultural to the commercial, the independent to the industrial.
 Thus, while American cinema of the first half of the decade is known as the work of groundbreaking independent “auteurs,” the second half of the decade witnessed an industrial transformation through the emergence of the giant blockbuster hit.
 With a focus on cultural and historical factors shaping filmmaking and film-going practices and with close attention to film form, this course will explore thematic threads, directors, stars, and genres that emerged and developed during the decade.
 While the course will largely focus on mainstream film, we will set this work in some relation to other movements of the era: blaxploitation, comic parodies, documentary, and New American Cinema.
 Two class meetings and one screening per week.

 Prior coursework in Film and Media Studies is recommended but not required.
 Not open to first-year students.
 Limited to 25 students.
 Spring semester.
-Professor Hastie.2019-20: Not offered
+Professor Hastie.2022-23: Not offered

 (Offered as ENGL 377 and FAMS 383.)
 Documentary is one of the fastest-growing areas of media production today, enjoying unprecedented commercial success in theaters, on television, and online streaming services.
 What drives the urgent desire to represent reality?
 Where did this impulse originate, and how do documentarians continue to channel it today?
 This course focuses on the innovative forms and ethical dilemmas that have resulted from the pursuit of reality.
 We look at different approaches to documentary (ethnographic, personal, observational, interactive, essayistic, activist) and emerging forms such as fake news, true crime podcasts, mockumentaries, web-docs, and documentary art.
 Our discussions consider the shifting boundaries of the documentary genre, the unique ethical and political considerations involved in making documentaries, and the impact of technological and socio-cultural changes on historical trends in documentary.

 Open to students with no prior film classes.
 Limited to 35 students.
 Fall semester.
-Professor Rangan.2019-20: Offered in Fall 2019
+Professor Rangan.2022-23: Not offered

 (Offered as ENGL 383 and FAMS 360) What’s intimate about cinema?
 Since its invention, cinema has spurred pronouncements on the emotional, affective, and even spiritual impact of the filmic image, as well as deeper examinations of the specific devices through which films produce intimate experience (the close-up, the kiss, etc.).
 For classical film theorists, such devices were often invested with redemptive potential, though more recent cultural theorists have issued strong rejoinders to such claims.
 Isn’t intimacy crucial to the workings of modern power?
 Doesn’t cinema structure intimate relations in accordance with normative ideologies?
 Examining such issues, this course considers how matters of intimacy have organized critical discourse on a range of intimate film cultures, from surrealism to the melodrama, underground film, queer independent cinema, and contemporary diasporic cinema.
 Examining film theory alongside diverse contributions to the emerging field of intimacy studies, we will ask how recent inquiries into the politics of intimacy force us to rethink the problems and potential of cinema.